demorgan94/WD_Project/aws-infra/README.md

 ### How to use
 First, make sure you have the CDK CLI installed and configured.

-Make sure you have Node.js installed (Yeah, AWS CDK is written in JavaScript but don't worry, that means it comes as an easy to install NPM package).
+Make sure you have Node.js installed (Yeah, the first language supported by CDK was TypeScript but don't worry, that means it comes as an easy to install NPM package).

 - https://nodejs.org/en/download/package-manager/